orgmycology/astropy_report/sections/4_improving_participation.md

 ### Easier Contributions

-Respondents described wanting wanting to make contributions to the community easier.
-Some also described not knowing how to make a contribution more learning opportunities for newcomers or returning members and
+Respondents described a desire to make contributions to the community easier.
+In particular, both newcomers and returing community members mentioned not knowing how to make a contribution and seeking more learning opportunities.

 > A \"one stop shop\" or \"single pager\" for new people t learn how astropy works and how to get involved.
 Ideas such as the first projects tags on github should continue.